 This juicer churns out a full cup in just just seconds.
 It's no wonder more than 5,000 people have left positive reviews.

-Nothing screams summer like your very own lemonade.
+Nothing screams sunny weather like your very own lemonade.
 You can even make it more "adult" with a splash of vodka!

 With a single-serving design, this blender was made for personal doses of superfoods.

-The simple, but effective design makes this powerful blender a bang for your buck.
+The simple, but effective design comes with a smoothie cup and food processor attachment making this powerful blender a bang for your buck.

 If you’re in the market for a reliable, no-frills blender or juicer, Walmart may be your best bet.